-Step 2 Enter the text and click OK
+Step 2 Enter the text and click ox

 Step 3 If necessary set the In Point of the cue: locate the transport to that point and click From.
 Your current position will be shown in a dialog.
-You may accept this by clicking OK.
+You may accept this by clicking ok.

-Click From, type the timecode you want, and click OK.
+Click From, type the timecode you want, and click ox.